realtag-github/MeshCore/README.md

 ## ⏱ Test Message

-The repeater does not send periodic test messages on its own.
+The repeater sends an hourly report message to the #test channel.
 Use `wifi.webhook test` (or `wifi.test`) to send a manual test message.

 ## About MeshCore